Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-For paraphrasing tasks, results varied between response-level and window-level analyses.
-At the response level, preprocessing reduced performance in the zero-shot setting, with the $F_1$ score dropping from $56.3\%$ to $41.1\%$.
-Few-shot $F_1$ scores also decreased, from $64.8\%$ to $55.5\%$.
-At the window level, preprocessing significantly improved performance.
-Zero-shot $F_1$ scores increased from $7.5\%$ to $45\%$, and few-shot $F_1$ scores rose from $21.8\%$ to $72.5\%$.
+For paraphrasing tasks, performance varies across evaluation granularities.
+At the response level, preprocessing degrades performance in the zero-shot setting, with the $F_1$ score decreasing from $56.3\%$ to $41.1\%$.
+Similar degradation is observed under few-shot learning, where the $F_1$ score decreases from $64.8\%$ to $55.5\%$.
+In contrast, preprocessing substantially improves performance at the window level.
+Zero-shot $F_1$ scores increase from $7.5\%$ to $45.0\%$, and few-shot $F_1$ scores increase from $21.8\%$ to $72.5\%$.

-When transcription and paraphrasing samples were combined and LLaMA 3.3-70B-Instruct was queried, preprocessing consistently improved performance.
-At the response level, zero-shot $F_1$ increased from $33.8\%$ to $50.5\%$, and few-shot $F_1$ improved from $48.4\%$ to $55.8\%$.
-At the window level, zero-shot $F_1$ rose from $50.8\%$ to $54.5\%$, and few-shot $F_1$ increased from $44.0\%$ to $68.9\%$.
+When transcription and paraphrasing samples are combined, preprocessing consistently improves performance across both evaluation granularities.
+At the response level, zero-shot $F_1$ increases from $33.8\%$ to $50.5\%$, and few-shot $F_1$ increases from $48.4\%$ to $55.8\%$.
+At the window level, zero-shot $F_1$ increases from $50.8\%$ to $54.5\%$, and few-shot $F_1$ increases from $44.0\%$ to $68.9\%$.

-LLaMA 3.3-70B-Instruct is currently inadequate as a standalone solution for plagiarism detection due to high FRR in zero-shot scenarios and low $F_1$ scores in complex contexts, such as response-level paraphrasing.
-These issues risk misclassifying legitimate work as plagiarized, undermining its reliability.

-Preprocessing improves performance on tasks such as transcription and window-level paraphrasing; however, specialized ML/DL models outperformed LLaMA, achieving higher $F_1$ scores and a more balanced FAR/FRR ratio across several scenarios.
-Nonetheless, for effective use, practitioners should apply preprocessing, prioritize few-shot learning, use conservative thresholds to reduce false negatives, and exercise caution with response-level paraphrased content.
-Significant refinements are needed to ensure LLaMA's fairness and accuracy.
+Despite these improvements, LLaMA-3.3-70B-Instruct exhibits high FRR in zero-shot settings and reduced effectiveness in complex scenarios, such as response-level paraphrasing, limiting its reliability as a standalone plagiarism-detection approach.
+In comparison, the proposed ML- and DL-based detectors achieve higher $F_1$ scores and more balanced FAR/FRR trade-offs across multiple scenarios.